varkenvarken/shellyhtcollector2/README.md

 !!! note

-    The Webserver will *only* accept GET request that have that exact format!
+    The Webserver will *only* accept GET requests that have that exact format!
     The '/sensorlog' part needs to be configured in the Shelly HT device